Brad Parscale, Senior Adviser To Trump Campaign, Is Hospitalized After Call To Police

 "We went out and it was very short.
 We went and got him help," Fort Lauderdale Police Chief Karen Dietrich said, according to the South Florida Sun Sentinel.

 A police report describes the call as one for an attempted suicide.
-The report, released Monday morning, said police were called by a woman who said Parscale may have shot himself, because he had been heard "ranting and raving about something" before a gun shot was fired.
+The report, released Monday morning, said police were called by a woman who said Parscale may have shot himself, because he had been heard "ranting and raving about something" before a gunshot was fired.

-That initial call to police seems to have come from a realtor, who said a woman came up to her and said her husband may have shot himself.
+That initial call to police seems to have come from a real estate agent, who said a woman came up to her and said her husband may have shot himself.
 At the time, the caller was one house over from Parscale's residence.
 The caller told police that she couldn't confirm Parscale's condition, because they were scared to go inside the house.

 Candice Parscale told police that she ran out of the house after becoming very alarmed by his behavior, as local TV station WPLG reports.